 With great ingenuity and boldness, Tamar has broken through the bind in which Judah had placed her.
 She has fulfilled her duty to the dead.
 But no less significantly, she has spared Judah shame.
 By sending him a coded message – the pledge – she has ensured that he will know that he himself is the father of the child, but no one else will.
-To do this, she has taken an enormous risk – of being put to death for adultery.
+To do this, she has taken an enormous risk – if Judah does not spare her, she is likely to be put to death for the sin of adultery.
 Not surprisingly, the rabbis inferred from her conduct a strong moral rule:

 “It is better that a person throw himself into a fiery furnace than shame his neighbour in public.”Baba Metzia 59a